neetjn/riot-view-router/README.md

 | Chome  | Edge | Firefox | Opera    | Safari |
 |--------|------|---------|----------|--------|
 | 5.0+ ✔ |  ✔   | 4.0+ ✔  | 11.50+ ✔ | 5.0+ ✔ |

-*This project only supports riot.js 3, support for previous versions is not available.*

 ### Examples